SumUpAnalytics/nucleus-sdk/README.md

 Those APIs enable end-users to perform the following tasks:
 1. Analytics
 * Topic modeling
-* Summarization at the Topic and Document level
+* Topic transfer learning for propagation analysis of prevalence, sentiment and consensus
 * Sentiment analysis at the Topic and Document level
 * Consensus analysis at the Topic level
+* Named Entity tagging (strict match)
+* Summarization at the Topic and Document level
 * Content recommendation at the Topic level
 * Historical analysis of prevalence, sentiment and consensus at the Topic level
 * Author connectivity analysis